Mithgol/node-uue/README.md

 Any UUE codes of any file that has a different filename (not the given `filename`) are ignored.
 (If `text` contains several uuencoded files, it is not necessary for `filename` to go first.)

-If several uuencoded files have the same `filename`, only the first is returned.
+If several uuencoded files have the same `filename` (case-sensitive), only the first is returned (its other namesakes are ignored).

-If the file cannot be found, `null` is returned.
+If the file cannot be found in the given `text`, `null` is returned.

+### decodeAllFiles(text)

+Finds all uuencoded files in the given `text`, decodes them and returns as an array.

+Entries in the returned array are objects with the following properties:

+* `name` — the file's name (as it appeared in UUE codes);

+* `data` — a Node.js [Buffer](http://nodejs.org/docs/latest/api/buffer.html) containing the file's decoded contents.

+Lines in the given `text` are expected to be separated by `'\n'` (`\x0A`).

+Invalid UUE codes are ignored.

+The returned array contains files in order of their appearance in the given `text`.
+If several uuencoded files have the same `name` (case-sensitive), only the first file is returned (its other namesakes are ignored).

+If the given `text` does not seem to contain any uuencoded files, an empty array (`[]`) is returned.

 ## Locking files